wkorando/sip-of-java/local-record/script.md

 This allows a record to be defined within a method, while preserving the meaning and flow of the method

-Records achieve this with a tradeoff; less freedom in the definition of a class in return for the compiler automatically generating a canonical constructor, accessors, equals, hashcode, and toString, along with a few other restrictions
+Records achieve this with a tradeoff; less freedom in the definition of a data record in return for the compiler automatically generating a canonical constructor, accessors, equals, hashCode, and toString, along with a few other restrictions

 Explicit implementation of the generated methods is allowed; like in this example using toString